Continuing Education Activity

 Atropine does not carry an FDA Boxed Warning nor any absolute indications.
 Multiple conditions carry a cautionary status.
-However, relative contraindications are overridden by the clinical need, especially in the unstable or poisoning patient.
+However, relative contraindications are overridden by the clinical need, especially in unstable or poisoning patients.

 Furthermore, caution is necessary for use with elderly patients, chronic lung disease patients, acute angle glaucoma, obstructive diseases (uropathy, toxic megacolon, paralytic ileus, pyloric stenosis, prostatic hypertrophy), myasthenia gravis, or in situations with environmental heat exposure.

-By understanding the adverse reactions, the above cautionary situations are easily recognizable by compounding effects on preexisting conditions.
+Clinician understanding the adverse reactions makes the above cautionary situations easily recognizable by compounding effects on preexisting conditions.

 Tachycardia is the most common side effect; titrate dose to effect when treating bradydysrhythmia in patients with coronary artery disease.
 Atropine may precipitate acute angle glaucoma, pyloric obstruction, urinary retention due to benign prostatic hyperplasia, or viscid plugs in patients with chronic lung diseases.

 All Datura plant species have endogenous atropine and other assorted anticholinergic alkaloids.
-These include Jimson weed and angel’s trumpet, which are typically seen in warm or temperate climate areas.
+These include Jimson weed and angel’s trumpet, typically seen in warm or temperate climate areas.
 It may be accidental ingestion or intentionally smoked or ingested for the goal effect of hallucinations.
 While treatment for ingestions is similar to other toxic overdoses of anticholinergics, whole-bowel irrigation is recommended after a large quantity of seed ingestion.
-Avoid phenothiazines in these patients.
+Clinicians need to avoid using phenothiazines in these patients.
 Physostigmine is the basis of reversal.

 Treatment of overdose includes a short-acting barbiturate or diazepam as needed for convulsions or excitement.
 Avoid dosing for sedation as it can cause respiratory collapse.
 Physostigmine is useful as an antidote to treat delirium and coma.
 Repeat doses may be required as physostigmine has a shorter half-life.
 Monitor respiratory effort and supplement, if necessary.